 Purchasing a raspberry plant that’s already begun, such as a year-old dormant plant to put out in the spring is the most common and easiest way to start Raspberry or Blackberry bushes.
 You can however start a new raspberry bush from a cutting or root division.

 Red Raspberries are best started from primocanes [see diagram] Black and purple raspberries do not respond well to cloning via stem cuttings and are best propagated via tip layering.

 Your cuttings should be 4-6 inches in length and from the upper part of the plant.
-Remove any excess foliage, leaves, flowers or buds from the lower third of the cutting, leaving only a bare stem.
-This reduces the amount of leaves that must be fed by the cutting and cuts down on lost moisture.
+Remove any excess foliage, leaves, flowers, or buds from the lower third of the cutting, leaving only a bare stem.
+This reduces the number of leaves that must be fed by the cutting and cuts down on lost moisture.

 The cells of the meristem will rapidly divide to form a callus and seal bruised ends of the cutting.
 Bruising in the area of the meristem will expedite rooting.
-You should also be making an small shallow cut on either side of the cuttings lower end to expose more of the cambium.
+You should also be making a small shallow cut on either side of the cutting’s lower end to expose more of the cambium.

 Wet the stems if using rooting hormone powder, if using honey, roll them in the honey and then place them in water.
 I like to use a little cinnamon with the honey as it acts as an additional natural fungicide.